 Tax Types Panel

-First, lets navigate the to the Tax Types panel.
+First, let's navigate to the Tax Types panel.

 Click on your name in the upper right hand corner of the screen and select Account.
 (Note: Only account owner can access the Tax Types panel)